ganpathyraiker/PES-Cyber-Security/window_servers-api-iot.md

 #### hypervisor
 > Implementing virtual machine on host computer requires hypervisor
-  It is a program helps to run and create virtual machine
+  It is a program helps to run and create virtual machines
   There are two types of hypervisors
   - bare metal hypervisor (type 1)
     > utilises the hardware of host to emulate the VM on it